johnny04501/css-to-guidelines/README.md

 ## Basic usage
 1. We need to create a config file for our project.
 Create `config` file by using: `gulp start`

+2. Let's create our firt page by running: `gulp create-page`
+	* did you make a mistake ?
+No worries just run `gulp update-page` for updating your pages or `gulp remove-page` for remove pages you choose.